datajoint/datajoint-docs/src/index.md

      ---

-     Projects and research teams using DataJoint Core, DataJoint Elements, or DataJoint Works
+     Projects and research teams using DataJoint for Python, DataJoint Elements, or DataJoint Works

      [:octicons-arrow-right-24: Project List](./projects/)